-Smaller Snippets for Mobile Devices Possible – A search engine might keep a snippet down to a minimum size, and might even generate a shorter snippet if the screen being used is small, like on a smart phone or PDA connected to the Web.
+Smaller Snippets for Mobile Devices Possible – A search engine might keep a snippet down to minimum size and might even generate a shorter snippet if the screen being used is small, like on a smartphone or PDA connected to the Web.

 Searcher Control over Snippet Size – The patent filing mentions the possibility of a searcher deciding on how large or small a snippet they might want to see – that could be interesting if a search engine added a feature like that.

-Things get a little more interesting when there is more than one keyword, or the words in a keyword phrase are not close to each other.
-Candidate text for keywords may be combined together.
+Things get a little more interesting when more than one keyword or the words in a keyword phrase are not close to each other.
+Candidate text for keywords may be combined.

 Selecting Snippets from Candidate Summaries

-When snippets are taken from text on pages, amongst the possible snippet candidate summaries, the first and second highest-weighted combined candidate summaries are selected, and can be merged together to show to searchers (three might also be combined).
+When snippets are taken from text on pages, the first and second highest-weighted combined candidate summaries are selected amongst the possible snippet candidate summaries.
+Then, they can be merged to show to searchers (three might also be combined).

 They are weighted possibly using one or more factors, which may be further described in the unpublished patent application, Methods and Systems for Processing Textual Information.

-This patent does describe some ways that the weighting of candidate snippets could be done, but the descriptions aren’t extremely clear.
-Here are a couple of them:
+This patent does describe how the weighting of candidate snippets could be done, but the descriptions aren’t obvious.
+Here is a couple of them:

-– A weight might be adjusted based at least in part on the percentage of keywords included in a candidate snippet, so that a combined candidate which includes a greater number of the query keywords can have a higher adjusted weight than a combined candidate summary which includes a lesser number of query keywords.
+Weight might be adjusted based at least in part on the percentage of keywords included in a candidate snippet.
+For example, a combined candidate with a greater number of query keywords can have a higher adjusted weight than a combined candidate summary, including fewer query keywords.

-– A weight might be adjusted by a number of words in the candidate snippet, so that possible snippets with more words can have a higher weighting.
+– A weight might be adjusted by many words in the candidate snippet so that possible snippets with more words can have a higher weighting.

 While this patent offers a tantalizing peek at snippet creation, it doesn’t go into a great deal of depth on the topic.
-It’s quite possible that the related, and unpublished, patent filing that it refers to a couple of times will tell us more.
+However, it’s quite possible that the related and unpublished patent filing that it refers to a couple of times will tell us more.
 Guess we will have to wait and see…

-A paper jointly created by A9 and Yahoo provides some research that they conducted on snippets, and is worth a look.
+A paper jointly created by A9 and Yahoo provides some research conducted on snippets and is worth a look.
 I wrote about it in Search Result Snippets and the Perception of Search Quality.